ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     function initializeHttpClient() returns http:Client|error => new (healthcareBackend);
     ```

-2. Introduce the tests in a `.bal` file within a directory named `tests` in the package.
-Import the `ballerina/test` module to use the Ballerina test framework and the `ballerina/http` module to use an `http:Client` client object to send requests to the implemented service and mock the backend service.
+2. Define an `http:Client` object to send requests to the healthcare service.

     ```ballerina
-    import ballerina/http;
-    import ballerina/test;
-    ```

-3. Define an `http:Client` object to send requests to the healthcare service.

-    ```ballerina
     final http:Client cl = check new (string `http://localhost:${port}/healthcare/doctors`);
     ```

-4. Define a function that returns the expected payload from the backend service.
+3. Define a function that returns the expected payload from the backend service.
 This function will be used to mock the payload from the backend and to verify the received payload.

     ```ballerina
     isolated function getSurgeryResponsePayload() returns map<json>[] & readonly => [